elephantscale/HI-labs/solr/schema/README.txt

   Start from the 'example' schema
   Modify it to include the tweet documents fields

-== STEP 2) Run queries showcasing the advantages of your schema
+== STEP 2) Showcase your schema

+  Hint: look in the schema browser